-Bring hand sanitizer in case you get to pet the ponies!
-Consider a stop at Pair with: Kukai Ramen & Izakaya (14855 Main St, Bellevue) for gyoza and noodle soup
+Pair with: Bring hand sanitizer in case you get to pet the ponies!
+Consider a stop at Kizuki Ramen & Izakaya (14855 Main St., Bellevue) for gyoza and noodle soup.

 A perfect place to train for future family hikes, Mercerdale Hillside’s north stairway will lead you to a wooded wonderland.
 For a longer hike, take one of the trails into the forest down slope.
 Eagles reportedly have a nest in a Doug fir on the south edge of the natural area.

-In an enchanting forest of conifers and big-leaf maple, you’ll find this adventurous concrete-and-steel 289-step stairway cascading down a precarious slope toward the tidelands of the sound.
+In an enchanting forest of conifers and big-leaf maple, you’ll find this adventurous concrete-and-steel 289-step stairway cascading down a precarious slope toward the tidelands of Puget Sound.

-Named for the bald eagles that nest in the upper park, Eagles Landing is also home to owls, woodpeckers, osprey and songbirds.
+Named for the bald eagles that nest in the upper park, Eagle Landing Park (14641 25th Ave.
+S.W., Burien) is also home to owls, woodpeckers, osprey and songbirds.
 The park’s many interpretive signs prompt a self-guided nature walk through this fragile ecosystem.

 To find the stairs, take the park’s main trail past the eagle-viewing area and down through the understory thick with vine maple, hazelnut, Oregon grape and sword fern.
 Many of the hillside’s big-leaf maple are ageing out and are prone to disease and windfall.
 The trail comes to a Y-junction in a clearing where one such giant has recently been cut, take the fork uphill to the right.
 After you’ve crested the hill, you’ll see the beginning of the magnificent Eagles Landing stairway, which will take you all the way to the Sound.